marcelbernic/antaeus/README.md

 resource that can change the scheduling pattern or use another method.

 ### Dependency Injection
 I used Dagger2 for this purpose.
 It does a lot of magic and it was relatively difficult to bootstrap with dagger.
-A lot of difficulties when I started write some tests.
+A lot of difficulties when I started to write some tests.
 Once you have a setup that works, dagger is very powerful and useful.
 Adding new services is very easy.
 It took me time to get confortable with but it is an investment that pays off really fast after that and the code becomes more clean and elegant.

 ### The tests
-This challenge was not coded using TDD as I did a lot of exploration in the same time, so TDD was not o good option in this particular case.
+This challenge was not coded using TDD as I did a lot of exploration in the same time, so TDD was not a good option in this particular case.

 I made the error to leave writing the tests at the end.
-As I didn't have much time, I don't have a good coverage of tests for the 'Billing Service'.
+As I didn't had much time, I don't have a good coverage of tests for the 'Billing Service'.
 I didn't do a lot of unit testing.
-I used the real componenets for the integration tests.
-I lost a ot time setting up the tests with dagger.
+I used the real components for the integration tests.
+I lost a lot of time setting up the tests with dagger.
-It was difficult to test for the parallelism (the pipeline) but I can refactor a little bit the solution so it becomes more test friendly (make the retry strategy parametrable)
+It was difficult to test for the parallelism (the pipeline) but I can refactor a little bit the solution so it becomes more test friendly (ex: make the retry strategy parametrable)

 ### Possible new features